We take your privacy seriously.

 Right to erasure

 You have the right to request that we delete your personal information from our records.
-Please note that we will not be able to delete your personal information whilst we are still providing our services to you.
-We will be able to delete your personal information once you cancel the service or once the service is completed.
+Please note that we will not delete your personal information whilst still providing our services to you.
+However, we will delete your personal information once you cancel the service or complete the service.

 Right to restrict processing